-This genus contains over 200 succulent perennial and monocarpic plants from desert and mountainous regions.
-Flowering can take up to 10 years for smaller species (30 cm) and between 20-40 years for taller species (5 m).
-Flower spikes form from the centre, bearing funnel shaped bright flowers on leafless stems in clusters.
+Agave is a genus containing around 269 succulent perennials from the Asparagaceae family.
+They are well adapted to dry desert and mountainous regions.
+Flowering can take up to 10 years for smaller species (30cm) and between 20-40 years for taller species (5m).
+These plants are termed monocarpic as they tend to flower once, then die.
+Flower spikes form from the centre, bearing funnel-shaped, brightly coloured flowers in clusters on mostly leafless stems.
 Getting the conditions right for flowering when grown as a houseplant can be tricky, and rosettes only flower once before dying.
-Their leaves are distinctly rigid, sword shaped and toothed on the edges with sharp spikes which enlarge as the plant grows.
+Fleshy foliage is arranged in rosettes, leaves are distinctly rigid, sword-shaped and toothed on the edges, with sharp spikes which enlarge as the plant grows.

 North, Central, and South America